South Korea says the suspicious powder found in a threatening letter sent to Seoul's defense minister has been found to be flour.

-Officials say the letter is similar to the hundreds of leaflets scattered last week near the defense ministry that threatened to "punish" Kim for what it said was his tough stance on North Korea.
+They said the letter is similar to the hundreds of leaflets found scattered last week near the defense ministry that threatened to "punish" Kim for what it said was his tough stance on North Korea.

 The North has repeatedly threatened to attack the South because of the annual U.S.-South Korean military drills and United Nations sanctions that were passed in response to its February nuclear test.